cjcbusatto/berlin-weather-telegram/README.md

 ## Introduction

 This bot sends a message everyday to me through Telegram informing the temperature of Berlin.
-The message is triggered by Github Actions everyday at 8am (CEST).
+The message is triggered by Github Actions everyday around 7am (CEST).

 ## Usage